ArdentEmpiricist/text_analysis/README.md

 Uses rayon (https://crates.io/crates/rayon), chrono (https://crates.io/crates/chrono) and pdf-extract (https://crates.io/crates/pdf-extract)

+**Warning:** Doesn't ouput error if files could not be read and are ignored

 **To install**: clone the repository and build from source or use ```cargo install text_analysis```.

 **Usage: text_analysis path-to-directory**